Sicalelak/Nythera/README.md

 ## Mobile Support

-The library includes a draggable mobile toggle button in the top-left corner.
+The library includes a draggable mobile toggle button in the top left corner.
 This button allows users to show/hide the main UI window.
 The button color indicates the current state:
 - Green: UI is visible
 - Red: UI is hidden

+Also every button in library had mobile support

 ## Credits